azat-co/practicalnode/chapter1/chapter1.md

 ### Indentation

-Indentation is usually done using either a tab, or four- or two-space indentation, with supporting camps split almost religiously between the two options.
+Indentation is usually done using either a tab, four- or two-space indentation, with supporting camps split almost religiously between the two options.
 I recommend using two spaces because this will allow you to have more code on the screen and believe me, you'll need all the width of your code editor due to nested promises and callbacks.

 I recommend having the closing curly brackets on the same indentation level as the opening statement.
 It'll be easier to find the matching brackets.
 For example, like this: